Freeman Keats is a photographer living in Carp, Ontario, Canada.

 Freeman has had a solo exhibition at Trinity Gallery, Shenkman Centre, Ottawa, and has participated in group exhibits at Spiral Gallery, Ottawa, Centrepointe Gallery and The Atrium Gallery, Nepean and EXPOSURE Gallery, Ottawa, Ontario.

 His photos were exhibited as part of Scotiabank Contact Festival 2017 in Toronto. where he was included in group shows at ARTA Gallery, 14 Distillaey Lane, Toronto, and at the Ontario College of Teachers, 101 Bloor Street, Toronto.

-He will also be at Scotiabank Contact Festival 2018 and will be one of the exhibitors in the Studio Zone V exhibition at Queen Gallery, 382 Queen Street East, Toronto.
+He was also at Scotiabank Contact Festival 2018 as one of the exhibitors in the Studio Zone V exhibition at Queen Gallery, 382 Queen Street East, Toronto.